-For reasons of preservation, you will want to minimize the amount of adhesive you put in contact with the paper and for the best lay-flat affect you want to avoid restraining the artwork's natural tendency to "breathe" (to expand and contract as it absorbs and rejects moisture in the air) by taping it as little as possible with the least amount of liquid.
+For reasons of preservation, minimize the amount of adhesive you put in contact with the paper and for the best lay-flat effect avoid restraining the artwork’s natural tendency to “breathe” (to expand and contract as it absorbs and rejects moisture in the air) by taping it as little as possible with the least amount of liquid.
 Therefore, you want to use only two tabs of tape to hold the artwork against its backing.
 The backing, in this case, will be mat board.

 Select your Mat Color Choice

 Once you have selected a 100% rag board, cut two pieces of mat board to the same size as your frame.
-You will also want to select and size a secondary backing material, such as acid-free foam core or another rag mat, to provide added rigidity behind the backing mat board.
+Also, you will want to select and size a secondary backing material, such as acid-free foam core or another rag mat, to provide added rigidity behind the backing mat board.

 Hinge Mount Your Artwork

 It is recommended that you hinge mount your artwork without permanently adhering it to the mounting board.
 Hinges should be removable with water or a small amount of alcohol.
-You should use a material with enough strength to hold your artwork in place but also have the ability to pull free if the art is dropped.
-Therefore is the hinge tears and you don't want it to tear your artwork.
-The best and most common materials for this are rice paper hinges, linen tape and some archival pressure sensitive tapes.
+You should use a material with enough strength to hold your artwork in place, but it should also have the ability to pull free if the art is dropped.
+So, if the hinge tears, you don’t want it to tear your artwork.
+The best and most common materials for this are rice paper hinges, linen tape, and some archival pressure sensitive tapes.

 The advantage to these tapes is that you do not need water to apply them so the paper will not ripple or wave.
 However, the disadvantage is that they do not easily remove with water, especially over time (details on the Filmoplast removal process).

-These tapes come in three weights so determine which will be best suited for your art before purchasing one.
-Also, when applied they need to be burnished to hold their strength.
-You can use a burnishing bone, the rounded side of a spoon or any smooth rounded tool that will not tear the hinge or the artwork.
+These tapes come in three weights so determine which will be best suited for your art before purchasing.
+Also, when applied, they need to be burnished to hold their strength.
+You can use a burnishing bone, the rounded side of a spoon, or any smooth-rounded tool that will not tear the hinge or the artwork.

 Steps using a T-Shaped Hinge

-- You are first going to make your T-hinge.
-Your vertical hinge is going to be adhesive side down and your T top horizontal hinge will be adhesive side up (that is the part that will be adhered to the mounting board).
+- First, you are going to make your T-hinge.
+Your vertical hinge is going to be adhesive side down, and your T top horizontal hinge will be adhesive side up (the part that will be adhered to the mounting board).

-- After both sides have been adhered you will now mount it to the mounting board.
+- After both sides have been adhered, you will mount it to the mounting board.
 Flip your art face up and center it lightly over the mounting board making sure it is centered exactly where you want it.

 - Complete the presentation by framing the mounted work.
-For valuable art be sure to select museum-quality UV filtering glass to protect the art from UV damage and risk of fading.
+For valuable art, be sure to select museum-quality UV filtering glass to protect from UV damage and risk of fading.